Kayak Hulls—And Why They Matter

 Sit-on-top kayak hull design

 Sit-on-top kayaks are designed to be stable, a characteristic that’s built into sit-on-top kayak hull design.
 Basic sit-on-top kayaks achieve stability with a flat bottom.
 This hull design offers great stability but has unremarkable paddling performance in terms of glide and maneuverability.
-Some sit-on-top kayaks use pontoon or catamaran hull design, essentially creating two round hulls on either side of the kayak, to maximize stability with a slight reduction in drag.
+Some sit-on-top kayaks use pontoon or catamaran design, essentially creating two round hulls on either side of the kayak, to increase surface area and maximize stability with a slight reduction in drag.

 The best sit-on-top kayaks use a cathedral hull design, which capitalizes on the stability of a catamaran but adds a center v-shaped keel line running from bow to stern for better tracking, as well as rockered side panels for maneuverability.
 Expect to find these hull designs in Ocean Kayak sit-on-top kayaks.